 But how can you ensure you get the most out of your support group and prevent relapse?
 Here are a few tips:

-- Be open and honest – It can be tempting to hold back in a support group, but it’s important to be open and honest about your thoughts and experiences.
+• Be open and honest – It can be tempting to hold back in a support group, but it’s important to be open and honest about your thoughts and experiences.
 Being open will help you connect with others and get the support you need.

-- Don’t be afraid to ask for help – If you’re struggling, don’t be afraid to reach out to your support group for help.
+• Don’t be afraid to ask for help – If you’re struggling, don’t be afraid to reach out to your support group for help.
 Everyone could use a little help sometimes.

-- Be active in the group – Don’t just sit back and listen.
+• Be active in the group – Don’t just sit back and listen.
 Share your experiences and offer support to others.

-- Be patient – Recovery is a process, and it takes time.
+• Be patient – Recovery is a process, and it takes time.
 Be patient with yourself and others in the group.

 Work on Your Life Mission

-Avoiding your triggers and having a support group are indispensable, but in the long run, you will need to find something that drives you and that you value more than drugs.
+Avoiding your triggers and having a support group are both indispensable, but in the long run, you will need to find something that drives you and that you value more than drugs.
 That is a reason for living.

 Figuring this out will be challenging, and your definition of success will be highly personal.
 However, some basic tenets can help you on your way.
 First and foremost, it’s important to have a good work ethic.
 Be punctual, honest, and always give your best effort.
 Next, focus on building positive relationships with the people you interact with both in and out of work.
 Be a good friend, mentor, and role model.
 Finally, don’t be afraid to seize opportunities when they present themselves.
 If you work hard and stay positive, you’ll be on your way to success.

 If you are struggling with addiction, Northpoint Washington can help you develop a relapse prevention plan to stay sober.
 Our experienced staff will work with you to create a personalized plan that fits your unique needs and situation.
 We will help you identify your triggers and create a plan to avoid them.
 We will also help you develop coping and problem-solving skills to deal with difficult situations without turning to drugs or alcohol.
 With our support, you can overcome addiction and build a healthy, sober life.
-Call us at 425.437.3298 today to get on the road to recovery.
+Contact us at 888.450.2153 today to get on the road to recovery.